-Baillie-Grohman is definitely on the edge, as the area has virtually no history of grape and wine production.
+Baillie-Grohman was once considered on the edge, as the area had no history of grape and wine production before about 2000.
 Yet while the Creston region is still emerging as a wine-growing area, it boasts a proud agricultural history, and as with many fertile agricultural areas in the world, there is an evolution underway as ground crops and orchards lead the way to viticulture.

-What Creston does have presently is a reputation for cherries, peaches and apples.
+What Creston does have is a reputation for cherries, peaches, apples and now grapes and wine .
 The Goat River moderates the local microclimate and Kootenay Lake moderates the entire Kootenay Valley.
 Our vineyards have average high temperatures above 26°C in July, and average annual rainfall of only 500 mm.
-“It reminds me of Central Otago,” says winemaker Dan Barker.

 Grape production is maintained at low yields in the vineyard, with cane pruning and fruit thinning to one bunch per shoot, to increase quality of the berries and wine.
 Drip irrigation is in place but not necessarily used.
 “We do not need to water our mature vines,” says Petra.
 “There are natural springs deep in the hill.”